shengnxu/triton/scripts/amd/gemm/README.md

 ### Implementation changes

-- Before the start of the for loop of tuning, we generated a file named myKernels.py (this is obtained from `get_filename_myKernels()`) which contains all the matmul_kernel with configs in the full, un-pruned tuning space.
-This file will be used by this tuning session shared by all gemm sizes.
+- We use a dedicated file (named `get_filename_myKernels()`) to keep all the kernels in the tuning space.
 - Inside the for loop of tuning, each iteration tunes one gemm size
+  1. Update kernel stage: Different gemm size may need different configs.
+We keep track of the current tuning space.
+And if the current gemm size needs some configs that is not included in the current tuning space, we expand the tuning space with the newly added configs.
+    - This means if two gemm sizes share some configs, these configs will be compiled once.
+This will greatly reduce batch tuning time.
-  1. Compilation stage:
+  2. Compilation stage:
     - We generate a single compilation driver file, named compile_driver.py (this is obtained from `get_filename_compile_driver`) which contains the wrapper functions of all the configs in the **pruned** tuning space for this gemm size.